 Effective execution of the University Senate’s authority requires that the Senate expresses its views on University policies and priorities through appropriate legislation and resolutions.
 Legislation shall be limited to issues that relate to the academic mission of the University or student conduct.
 Resolutions shall be unrestricted in scope.

-These by-laws go into effect immediately upon their approval by the Senate, and replace all previous University Senate by-laws.
+These bylaws go into effect immediately upon their approval by the Senate, and replace all previous University Senate by-laws.

 ARTICLE 2: MEMBERSHIP, ELECTION PROCESS and VOTING PROCEDURES